 Synchronized swimmers compete individually in figures.
-A figure is a ‘continuous combination of basic body positions and transitions' - FINA Synchronized Swimming Manual 2013-2017.
+A figure is a ‘combination of basic body positions and transitions' - FINA Synchronized Swimming Manual 2017-2021.
 As each swimmer completes a figure in front of the judges’ panel, the judges evaluate design and control elements.

 Judges are trained volunteers who come from many walks of life.
 Some have been synchronized swimmers or coaches.
 Others are parents of current and/or past swimmers (they are not allowed to judge their own child or any swimmers coached by their child).
 Some are people who just love the sport of synchronized swimming.